 Though his career has definitely had its ups and downs, Diddy is now clearly on top.
 Thanks to a pro-active mother and a healthy dose of innate business acumen, he is now one of the most successful entrepreneurs in the United States.
 Combine his business success with his three Grammy Awards and two MTV Music Awards, and it's clear that he has definitely made an impact on pop culture.
-With a recently launched movie production company, and plans to open a business school, it's safe to say that Diddy is going to keep climbing for a long time.
-As of December 2013, Diddy is the richest rapper in the world with a personal net worth of $700 million.
-The only rapper who comes anywhere close is Jay-Z who trails Diddy by $150 million.
-From a housing project to a net worth of $700 million.
+With a movie production company, and plans to open a business school, it's safe to say that Diddy is going to keep climbing for a long time.
+As of this writing, Diddy is one of the richest rappers in the world with a personal net worth of $825 million.
 Sean Combs might just be the best example of the American dream our country has ever produced!